Jaedyn Shaw: Style of play

 Shaw has played across all attacking roles, including as a winger, center forward, and attacking midfielder, and prefers to play as a forward.
 She is known for seeking and recognizing openings to receive the ball and for her creativity under pressure, possessing both the physical strength and technical control to protect possession as well as the agility to turn defenders.
 Her signature move is to drag the ball back under her foot to force defenders off balance.
 Shaw is also an ambidextrous passer.
 For the Wave under Casey Stoney, Shaw has featured as a hybrid 10 or as a center forward capable of rotating to either wing with Sofia Jakobsson.
+For Gotham FC, she has played as a winger or an attacking midfielder role alongside teammate Rose Lavelle.

 Personal life

 Shaw's father and mother are Black and Vietnamese respectively.
 She is the first Vietnamese-American to ever represent the United States Women's National Team.